BRutan/VBA/Classes/README.md

 **Note:**

-Each class is described in its pertaining file.
+Each class is described in its pertaining .cls file.

+To use in Excel, press ALT - F11 to open VBA workspace then import via 'File -> Import File'.

+Note: These classes are only useful within VBA, have no functionality on worksheets.